Specializations

 Specialization S&C

-You can choose courses from all themes, but your study program has to be approved by your mentor.
-This is one of the assistant, associate or full professors of the S&C sections.
-These sections are active in all of the specializations themes.
+Your study program has to be discussed with your mentor and approved by the Examination Committee.
+Your mentor is one of the assistant, associate or full professors of the four sections.

 IMPORTANT NOTE: